Confidence-Calibrated Face and Kinship Verification: Experiments

 \subsection{Experimental Results on FIW}

-In Table I, we show the verification accuracy, the weighted average accuracy, and the ECE on FIW dataset for different models and losses.
+In Table \ref{tab:table1}, we show the verification accuracy, the weighted average accuracy, and the ECE on FIW dataset \cite{robinson2016families} for different models and loss functions.
 From these results, we make the observations as below:

-\begin{enumerate} \item For all four loss functions, models with deeper architecture have better feature representation abilities.
-However, we also observe that increasing depth lead to a negative influence on model calibration. \item Compared with Softmax and ArcFace loss, InfoNCE and Triplet loss achieve better verification accuracy.
-Especially as the model gets deeper, the performance improvement will be more noticeable; however the calibration error will increase. \item ArcFace loss leverages the angular margin penalty to enforce extra intra-class compactness and inter-class discrepancy, achieving better verification performance with larger calibration error than Softmax loss. \end{enumerate}
+\begin{enumerate} \item For all four loss functions, models with deeper architecture exhibit superior feature representation abilities.
+However, we also observe that the increase in depth leads to a negative influence on model calibration. \item Compared with Softmax \cite{taigman2014deepface} and ArcFace \cite{deng2019arcface} losses, InfoNCE \cite{chen2020simple} and Triplet \cite{schroff2015facenet} losses achieve certain performance enhancements, however, it also comes with an increase in calibration error. \item ArcFace loss \cite{deng2019arcface} leverages the angular margin penalty to enforce extra intra-class compactness and inter-class discrepancy, achieving superior verification performance with larger calibration error than Softmax loss \cite{taigman2014deepface}. \end{enumerate}

-In Fig. 3, we plot the accuracy-calibration during the training process of ResNet34 and ResNet101, intuitively showing the trend of the model's ECE and verification accuracy with four different loss functions.
+In Fig. \ref{Fig3}, we plot the calibration-accuracy during the training process of ResNet34 and ResNet101, intuitively showing the trend of the model's ECE and verification accuracy with four different loss functions.
 It can be seen that the ECE of both models (ResNet34 and ResNet101) generally increase with the verification accuracy of the models.
-Also, if the model uses a loss that optimizes the feature representation, like InfoNCE or Triplet loss, the model has a larger ECE with the same accuracy.
+Also, if the model employs a loss directly optimizing the feature representation, such as InfoNCE \cite{chen2020simple} or Triplet \cite{schroff2015facenet}, the model exhibits a larger ECE with the same accuracy.

-In addition, we conduct experiments on the FIW dataset to evaluate the effects of the angular scaling calibration.
-Table II shows the ECE and thresholds before and after calibration.
-Specifically, we adopt LBFGS\cite{lbfgs} as the calibration optimizer with a learning rate of 0.01 and a maximum number of iterations of 1000.
-The calibrated thresholds and calibration parameters ($w$ and $b$) are used to evaluate ECE on the test data.
+In addition, we conduct experiments on the FIW dataset \cite{robinson2016families} to evaluate the effects of the ASC.
+Table \ref{tab:table2} shows the ECE and the threshold values before and after calibration.
+Specifically, we adopt LBFGS\cite{nocedal1980updating} as our calibration optimizer with a learning rate of 0.01 and setting an upper limit of 1000 iterations.
+The calibrated threshold and calibration parameters ($w$ and $b$) are used to evaluate the ECE on the test data.

-From Table II, we observe that our ASC achieves good calibration on different models (loss functions).
-It is also found that the calibrated threshold tends to 0, so that positive and negative pairs are equally divided in the cosine similarity interval.
+From Table \ref{tab:table2}, we observe that our ASC achieves good calibration on different models (loss functions).
+Additionally, it is noted that the calibrated threshold tends to converge towards 0, contributing to an equitable distribution of positive and negative pairings within the cosine similarity interval.